-The CAPTE is engaged in a number of Workforce activities to include occupational skills training for Adults, Dislocated Workers, and Youth.
-The CAPTE provides On-the-Job Training opportunities to participants that are in need of this type of training.
-The CAPTE has established strong partnerships and programs to assist veterans, persons with disabilities and ex-felons.
-The CAPTE works with the Senior Community Service Employment Program (SCSEP) to assist those 55 and older with any additional services needed to find employment.
-The CAPTE's assessment process assists participants with the development of a strong Individual Employment Plan.
+CAPTE is engaged in a number of Workforce activities to include occupational skills training for Adults, Dislocated Workers, and Youth.
+CAPTE provides On-the-Job Training opportunities to participants that are in need of this type of training.
+CAPTE has established strong partnerships and programs to assist veterans, persons with disabilities and ex-felons.
+CAPTE works with the Senior Community Service Employment Program (SCSEP) to assist those 55 and older with any additional services needed to find employment.
+CAPTE's assessment process assists participants with the development of strong Individual Employment Plans.

 Region 4 collaborates with the State of Alabama to provide Incumbent Worker Training to participants throughout the region.
-The CAPTE also collaborates with other workforce development, education, and training providers to ensure that the residents of the Region have access to many choices when it comes to developing occupational skills and obtaining employment.
-Additional workforce activities include training through the Adult, Dislocated Worker and Youth Programs business services activities to include Registered Apprenticeship program, and Work Based Learning.
+CAPTE also collaborates with other workforce development, education, and training providers to ensure that the residents of the region have access to many choices when developing occupational skills and obtaining employment.
+Additional workforce activities include training through the Adult, Dislocated Worker and Youth Programs, business services activities to include Registered Apprenticeship program, and Work Based Learning.

-Delivered through the partnership with the Alabama Career Center in the region are activities such as Trade Adjustment Act services, Vocational Rehabilitation services, Labor Market Information and several others.
-The CAPTE encompasses 4 comprehensive career centers, 1 satellite and 1 itinerate center.
+Services delivered through partnerships with the Alabama Career Centers in the region are activities such as Trade Adjustment Act services, vocational rehabilitation services, labor market information and several others.
+CAPTE encompasses 4 comprehensive career centers, 2 satellite and 1 itinerate center.

-The Region's workforce activities include, but may not be limited to On-the-Job Training; Incumbent Worker training; training through Adult, Dislocated Worker and Youth Programs; Business Services activities; Registered Apprenticeship program; and Work Based Learning.
+The region's workforce activities include, but may not be limited to On-the-Job Training; Incumbent Worker training; training through Adult, Dislocated Worker and Youth Programs; Business Services activities; Registered Apprenticeship program; and Work Based Learning.